MediaComem/docker-brownbag/README.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

-You can also use the `--rm` option with `docker run` to automatically remove the container when it stops:
+You can also add the `--rm` option to `docker run` to run a container and automatically remove it
+when it stops:

 ```bash
 $> docker run --rm ubuntu echo "hello from ubuntu"